NEU-DS-4200-F20-Staff/In-Class-Programming--D3-Line-Chart/README.md

     E.g., in your terminal / command prompt `CD` to where you want this the folder for this activity to be.
 Then run `git clone <YOUR_REPO_URL>`

+1. Edit near the top of this `README.md` file to include a clickable hyperlink to the GitHub page website for your repo., replacing the `` `[insert your clickable hyperlink here]` `` code with your markdown.
+(Detailed instructions for GitHub pages [here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Using_Github_pages).)

 1. `CD` or open a terminal / command prompt window into the cloned folder.

 1. Start a simple python webserver.
 E.g., `python -m http.server`, `python3 -m http.server`, or `py -m http.server`.
 If you are using python 2 you will need to use `python -m SimpleHTTPServer` instead, but please switch to python 3 as [Python 2 was sunset on 2020-01-01](https://www.python.org/doc/sunset-python-2/).